tarunngusain08/Software-Engineering-In-Depth/Caching/ReadWriteBehind/Kafka/readme.md

 ## Key Steps and Performance Testing

-### 1. Write-Through Cache with Producer and Consumer
+### 1. Write-behind Cache with Producer and Consumer
-- The system was designed using Kafka, Redis, and MySQL to implement a write-through cache.
+- The system was designed using Kafka, Redis, and MySQL to implement a write-behind cache.
 - **Kafka** was used to buffer data between the producer and consumer.
 - **Redis** was used for fast in-memory caching, and **MySQL** served as the persistent data store.
 - Upon sending a request via HTTP, the data was pushed to Kafka by the producer, and immediately processed and written to MySQL and Redis by the consumer.